 PA-RISC information - since 1999

-PA-RISC Third Party Systems
+Third Party PA-RISC Systems

 Not only HP sold PA-RISC computers in the golden decade of Unix RISC workstations in the 90s.
 Several third party vendors organized in the Precision RISC Organisation (PRO) sold rebadged HP 9000 computers in East Asia in the mid-1990s or developed custom PA-RISC platforms.